FatjonRrapaj/metronome/README.md

 [ANIME JS](https://github.com/juliangarnier/anime/) for animations🎞 and [Zustand](https://github.com/pmndrs/zustand) for state management🐻

-## Available Scripts
+## Running the project locally

-In the project directory, you can run:
+Initially, in the the project directory, you should run:

+### `npm install`

+To all of the project's dependencies, and then

 ### `npm start`

-Runs the app in the development mode.\
+To start the app in the developmend mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Open [http://localhost:3000](http://localhost:3000) to view it in your browser

-The page will reload when you make changes.\
-You may also see any lint errors in the console.

-### `npm run build`

-Builds the app for production to the `build` folder.\
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.
+### `Having troubles/suggestions or don't like what you see?`

+I'd love to hear your feetback Snowplow!